jpsnijder/DSEM-Stan-Live/README.md

 ## statement:

-Due to many requests, I have decided to upload the Stan models and some preliminary results of the Stan models for the upcoming DSEM Stan tutorial paper by Snijder, Pratz, and Schubert.
+Due to many requests for these models, I have decided to upload the Stan models and some preliminary results of the Stan models for the upcoming DSEM Stan tutorial paper by Snijder, Pratz, and Schubert.
-Although this is a work in progress, the Stan models have been thouroughly tested (see .htmls).
+Although this is a work in progress and not peer reviewed, the Stan models have been thouroughly tested (see .htmls).

 The `stan` implementation of Mplus DSEM models correspond to Hamaker et al., 2023 book chapter in the handbook of SEMs, models 1 - 6.